 Panglao Island is an incredible destination for backpackers.
 Whether you're here for the beaches, diving, or just soaking in the island vibes, this place offers unbeatable value for money.
 If you stay in hostels, rent a scooter, and eat like a local, you can explore all the magic of Panglao without breaking the bank.
 And trust me, once you see those turquoise waters, you’ll never want to leave!

-Written by local enthusiast for Panglao Island hostels
+Written by Travel Expert Panglao Island

 Matt Kiefer